 7. Individual and Organisational Learning:

-in a changing environment a fundamental prerequisite for the survival of individuals and organizations alike is their ability to adapt to this change.
+In a changing environment a fundamental prerequisite for the survival of individuals and organizations alike is their ability to adapt to this change.
 This is the essence of ‘learning’.
 The organization requires an organizational learning capability and a capacity to overcome learning obstacles.
 However, such a learning capability is not enough.
 Competing companies are learning too.
-Thus the speed of learning is also important – one must be able to learn faster than the competition.
+Thus, the speed of learning is also important – they must be able to learn faster than the competition.
 Enabling learning capabilities has thus become one of the central management tasks of the present day.
 This module offers a learning model grounded in the management of complexity.